valeriupredoi/LUMI_ESMValTool/README.md

 module load lumi-container-wrapper
 ```

-Then `mkdir miniconda-container` where the environment will be linked to,
+Then `cd $HOME && mkdir miniconda-container` where the environment will be linked to,
 the create the containerized conda environment based on ESMValTool's `environment.yml`:

 ```